 If you are staying on the main island – Air Tahiti has a free ferry transfer from the airport to the main island.
 If you are staying in a resort, they have their own boats for transfers.
 Depending on your reservation, transfers may or may not be included in your overall package, so double check this with the resort when you are booking with them.
 The resorts all have very helpful concierges who will be happy to assist you with booking transfers.

 High season runs from May to October and is certainly the best time to go due to less rainful and incredible weather.
 We specifically chose August as it is the driest month of the year (but also note that it is when the water temperatures are slightly cool and there are trade winds so it could be extra breezy).
-Of the 8 days we were there, we had only 1 day of rain and pretty much had incredible weather throughout!
+I have been in May and August and we had incredible weather throughout.
+August is a tad bit windy.

 High season also means expensive rooms, flights and everything else in general.
 For this reason – you can also consider going in the shoulder months of April or November.
 Personally I would try and avoid the peak rainy season from Dec to March especially if its your first time to the destination and you don’t want to take a gamble on the weather gods for your bucket list vacay!
-I remember going to the South Pacific in February a few years back and it literally rained on us all week long :(.
-But I have also heard of people taking their chances and having incredible weather during this time; so it totally depends.
+I have been twice in November and its been hit or miss, once we had stunning weather while another time we had a bit of rain.

 I would recommend a bare minimum of atleast 4-5 days.
-Ideally a week would be the perfect sweet spot (which is what we did) – that way you can split your time across 2 different resorts (or even a resort and an airbnb) to get 2 different experiences.
+Ideally a week would be the perfect sweet spot (which is what we did) – that way you can split your time across 2 different resorts (or even a resort and an airbnb on the main island) to get 2 different experiences.

 If you are island hopping in French Polynesia and Bora Bora is just one of your stops, then spending 3-4 days in 1 resort would also work well.